robocupjunioraustralia/RCJA_Registration_System/docs/developer/permissionsFramework.md

 By default only superusers can edit global objects.
 To allow global coordinators to edit you must also define `globalCoordinatorPermissions`.

+There are three possible scenarios for global objects:
+- Only superusers have access.
+Don't define `stateCoordinatorPermissions`, `getState` or any other permissions method.
+Don't inherit from `AdminPermissions`.
+Superuser only access is the default.
+For example `InvoiceSettings`.
+- Model has no connection to state.
+Don't define `getState`, don't define `globalFilterLookup` or `stateFilterLookup` (is impossible to do so anyway).
+For state coordinators to view must define `stateCoordinatorPermissions` and if want global coordinators to be able to edit (in addition to superusers) must define `globalCoordinatorPermissions`.
+- Model has a connection to state, but the state field may be None, resulting in global objects.
+If you want state coordinators with the appropriate permissions to be able to view global objects (with permissions as defined in `stateCoordinatorPermissions`), must set `stateCoordinatorViewGlobal = True`.
+Must also define `getState`.
+Must also inherit from `AdminPermissions` on admin.
+Must define both `stateFilterLookup` and `globalFilterLookup`.
+If state coordinator should only be able to view objects with a state do not set `stateCoordinatorViewGlobal = True` and do not define `globalFilterLookup`, but must define `stateCoordinatorPermissions`, `getState` and `stateFilterLookup`.
+In both cases global coordinator permissions will be defined by `globalCoordinatorPermissions` if defined or `stateCoordinatorPermissions`.

 ## Simple State based permissions

 The minimum required to add state based permissions to a model is to define: